Ddaretrogamer/sword-and-shield-ultimate-plus-wiki/docs/index.md

     !!! question "Do Shiny Charms stack?"
         No.

-    !!! question "How do trade evolutions work?
+    !!! question "How do trade evolutions work?"
         There is a Link Cable item that can be used like an evolution stone to evolve pokemon that normally evolve via trade.

     !!! question "Where can I get evolution items?"